littlealex003/chromebookDevSetup/arch03--Containers--Crostini--vmc.md

 All the VMs and containers created, and the data within those containers, will persist across user sessions (logout/login).
 They are kept in the same per-user encrypted storage as the rest of the browser's data.

 If a VM or container are stopped or killed ungracefully (e.g. powerloss), then data might be lost and need recovery like anything else in the system.

+* Garcon runs inside the container and provides integration with Cicerone/Chrome for more convenient/natural behavior.
+For example, if the container wants to open a URL, Garcon takes care of plumbing that request back out.

+* Sommelier is a Wayland proxy compositor that runs inside the container.
+Sommelier provides seamless forwarding of contents, input events, clipboard data, etc... between Wayland applications inside the container and Chrome.
+Chrome does not run an X server or otherwise support the X protocol; thus Sommelier is also responsible for starting up XWayland (in rootless mode), acting as the X window manager to the clients, and translating the X protocol inside the container into the Wayland protocol for Chrome.